"My 10 year-old has flown through the Dog Man series! What else can he read?"

 If you have a child that can't get enough of Dog Man's silly antics, slapstick comedy, and occasional potty jokes, you'll want to check out these titles:

-series by Aaron Blabey: What's more hilarious than criminal animals attempting to be good?
+The Bad Guys series by Aaron Blabey: What's more hilarious than criminal animals attempting to be good?
 Four animal villains attempt to make up for their rap sheets by completing some good deeds, but what happens when their plans go awry?
 Jampacked with silly antics, this series will have young readers laughing out loud.

 Lunch Lady series by Jarrett J. Krosoczka: What exactly does the school's lunch lady do when she isn't dishing out the daily special?
 Students Hector, Dee, and Terrence quickly discover that she fights the forces of evil!
-The series' goofy puns and funny one liners will appeal to those who love the humor of Dog Man
+The series' goofy puns and funny one liners will appeal to those who love the humor of Dog Man.

-series by John Green: Two bumbling reptiles wearing V.E.S.T (Very Exciting Spy Technology) travel through toilets and sewers to solve the mystery of a missing cupcake baker in the first book of this series of graphic novels.
+InvestiGators series by John Green: Two bumbling reptiles wearing V.E.S.T (Very Exciting Spy Technology) travel through toilets and sewers to solve the mystery of a missing cupcake baker in the first book of this series of graphic novels.
 Almost every panel contains potty humor, perfect for fans of Dog Man and Captain Underpants, and plenty of pop culture references and puns.

 Catwad series by Jim Benton: A grouchy kitty shares his observations on everything from pizza and computers to toothbrushing and his overly optimistic friend Blurmp.
 Catwad is a fresh take on the relationship between Garfield and Odie.
 The expressive felines and the antics from such opposite friends are sure to amuse.